 How do you renovate a camper on a budget?

 The best way to renovate a camper on a budget is to do as much as you can yourself and keep the redesign simple.
 A few small changes can make a BIG difference.
 Reconfiguring the layout and putting in a new sink with butcher block countertops is going to be more expensive.

 Decide what’s important to you and how you’re actually going to use your camper.
 For instance, I do not like our tiny kitchen sink.
 It’s a pain to wash dishes and have water splash everywhere.
-If we were going to live full-time in our camper for 365 days a year, I would absolutely invest in a new sink.
+If we were going to live full-time in our camper for 365 days a year, I would absolutely invest in a chic new matte black sink.
 Since we don’t live full time in our camper, it wasn’t worth buying a new sink and reconfiguring our kitchen layout for a camper that is primarily for travel and recreation.

 Is it hard to remodel a camper?

 It doesn’t have to be difficult to remodel a camper, but it will take time and a lot of “figure it out” mentality.
 It also depends on the initial state of your camper.
 Our vintage camper was more difficult than an average camper remodel.
 The physical labor involved in ripping out old floors, carpet, and ceilings was quite a challenge.
 If you don’t have a lot of practice working with your hands it might be difficult and you might feel like giving up, but plenty of people who have no experience (like us) can remodel a camper.
 The good news is there’s a wealth of information to be tapped into that is completely FREE.
 Look on Youtube for how to install new flooring, search for a tutorial about making faux shiplap, or even find out how to paint your camper walls.
 Anything you want to know is availble for you.
 And if you still need help, you can always reach out to us!